evgenyneu/two_galaxies/README.md

 ```

 Now you can open the web site in your browser using the URL printed in the console, for example `http://127.0.0.1:8080`.

+## Running unit test

+In order to run the unit test, navigate to /tests path.
+For example, if you use Python, the unit tests will be at [http://0.0.0.0:8000/test](http://0.0.0.0:8000/test)

 ## The unlicense